A vehicle in a garage is a gathering of inanimate components until the ignition is turned – then it becomes a system.

-So the compliance assessment may not investigate all workings of the SMS.
-However it is the post implementation review that really determines if the SMS is actually Operational and Effective.
+A compliance assessment may not investigate all workings of a new SMS.
+It is the post implementation review that really determines if the SMS is actually Operational and Effective.

-- How many, and what are the quality of hazard reports
+- How many and what are the quality of the hazard reports?

-CASA will aim to conduct post implementation surveillance with 18 months of entry control.
-What is important is that the SMS is becoming unique to that organisation, and that the benefits are being realised in term of safety and therefore efficiency.
+The regulator will aim to conduct post implementation surveillance within 18 months of entry control.
+What is important is that the SMS is becoming unique to that organisation, and that the benefits are being realised in terms of safety and therefore efficiency.
 It is not just a manual sitting on a shelf.

 Your SMS is for your company – not for the regulator

 Present and Suitable does not give you return on investment, but Operational and Effective will.

 Building a Safety Management System starts with a management decision: ‘We will have a Safety Management System.’
 It never really finishes, but it could be said to be in a steady state when the entire workforce understands its importance, recognises its benefits, and willingly contributes to the operational effectiveness of the system.

 ‘A system as a whole is more than the sum of its parts.’
 (Karl Ludwick von Bertalanffy)